 An artist exploring what the gap between the media's message and the audience's reality looks like.
-Redefining Surrealism.
+Post-contemporary visual arts.

-Greg Mason Burns is a contemporary painter who focuses on emotional unknowns and in particular societal pressure, adventure, fear, frustration, stress, and chaos.
-His current works include paintings using oil, watercolor, charcoal, and oil pastel, and can be abstract and reductive in nature.
+Greg Mason Burns is a conceptual painter who highlights emotional unknowns, with particular attention to societal pressure, adventure, fear, frustration, stress, and chaos.

 Burns focuses on emotional unknowns.
 Focusing primarily on the “interpretation gap” that is present in Reception Theory, he attempts identify areas of mis-information, manipulation, and mis-representation of the mass media’s message and relate them to the audience’s understanding of reality.
 This “gap” that exists between the media and the audience is what drives his artistic intellectualism as he attempts to fill it with the stress that is caused by our current socio-politico divide.
 His work is not political.

 While he worked on this project in many ways for several years leading up to 2020, his work then developed into three areas: the blurriness of information in relation to identity; the re-shaping of news headlines into “snapshots” of words that cause emotional responses that may be different than the original headlines would have caused; and the taking of complex emotional issues and presenting them as overly simplistic responses.
 All three criticize how we interpret, absorb, and relay information.

 He works in a variety of media including: oil, acrylic, oil pastel, charcoal, watercolor, photography, sculpture, and installation.